SysKitTeam/docs-point/configuration/ignored-service-accounts.md

 ---
-description: This article explains what Ignored Service Accounts are and how to set them up in SysKit Point.
+description: This article explains what Service Accounts are and how to Ignore Service Account activities within SysKit Point.
 ---

 # Ignored Service Accounts
 The **Ignored Service Accounts** addition to the **General Settings** of Syskit Point allows you to enter certain accounts in order to avoid triggering alerts for their actions.

+Adding an account to the **Ignored Service Accounts list in order to avoid tracking Service Accounts activities** collected from Unified Audit Logs means:

+ * The Service Account page hits, and views **will be ignored when detecting any workspace activity**.
+ * The Service Account audit logs **won’t be stored**.
+ * The Service Account changes **will be ignored and won’t trigger alerts**.

 **Service accounts are user accounts created specifically to fulfill automated, expected changes to the server.**